Updated for Q4, 2023

-Read this article thoroughly, as it will detail everything you need to send us.
-Remember that you can always email us at email@example.com for help!
+We've got you.
+This article will detail everything you need to send us, but you can always email us at email@example.com for help!

 What we’ll cover

-- Where you can find the reports we need
+- Where you can run the reports we need

 Frequently asked questions